WebDevStudios/wd_s/README.md

 ## Introduction

-Hi.
-I'm a starter theme called `wd_s`, or `wdunderscores`.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead, try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for!
+Hello there!
+I am a versatile starter theme known as `wd_s`, or `wdunderscores`.
+My foundation is built primarily on PHP templates, but I offer the flexibility to incorporate custom templates through the Site Editor.
+It's worth noting that I'm designed for customization, so it's best not to use me as a Parent Theme.
+Instead, harness my potential to transform me into the most amazing WordPress theme you can envision – that's what I'm here for!

-I feature some of the web's most proven technologies like: [Tailwind](https://www.tailwindcss.com), [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [Sass](http://sass-lang.com/), and [PostCSS](https://github.com/postcss/postcss).
-To help you write clean code (that meets [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)), we tap into [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) for linting CSS and JavaScript.
-Did I mention that I'm also accessible?
-Yup.
-I pass both WCAG 2.1AA and Section 508 standards out of the box.
+I come equipped with a host of robust web technologies, including [Tailwind](https://www.tailwindcss.com), [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [Sass](http://sass-lang.com/), and [PostCSS](https://github.com/postcss/postcss).
+To ensure your code aligns with [WordPress standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/) and stays clean, I leverage [@wordpress/scripts](https://developer.wordpress.org/block-editor/packages/packages-scripts/) for CSS and JavaScript linting.
+What's more, I take accessibility seriously and proudly comply with both WCAG 2.1AA and Section 508 standards right from the start.

-I also support [Selective Refresh](https://make.wordpress.org/core/2016/03/22/implementing-selective-refresh-support-for-widgets/) and [Live Preview](https://codex.wordpress.org/Theme_Customization_API#Part_3:_Configure_Live_Preview_.28Optional.29) in the Theme Customizer.

-Not to mention, I use [Browsersync](https://www.browsersync.io/) so you can watch your project update in real-time while you work.
+I also come with the Site Editor activated, providing you with even more versatility and ease in crafting your WordPress theme.
+Whether you're customizing templates or utilizing the Site Editor, I'm here to support your creative journey.
+And remember, I do require at least PHP 8.0 to be activated to unlock my full potential.

 ## Getting Started